nkaaf/AnnotationProcessor/README.md

 ### Modular (Java 9+)

-You have to add the dependencies' module to the <strong>module-info.java</strong> of the desired module.
-In addition, you have to set it up in your Build System ([Maven](#java-maven)/ [Gradle](#java-gradle)).
+You need to add the dependencies' module in the <strong>module-info.java</strong> of the desired module.
+In addition, you need to set it up in your build system ([Maven](#java-maven)/ [Gradle](#java-gradle)).

 #### <a name="java-maven"></a> Maven

-Your module only has to require the io.github.nkaaf.annotationprocessor module.
-It will get the java.compiler module automatically, so you don't need to require this as well for your annotation processor.
+Your module only needs to require the io.github.nkaaf.annotationprocessor module.
+It gets the module java.compiler automatically, so you don't need it additionally for your annotation processor.

 ```java
 module yourModule {